daluu/phrrs/README.md

 Running the remote server
 -----

-The remote server is started using PHP CLI and runs completely indepently of Apache:
+The remote server is started using PHP CLI and runs indepently of Apache:

 ```
 php src/StartRobotRemoteServer.php <path-to-the-keywords-implementation-root-directory> <port-on-which-the-server-shall-listen-to>